-However, for reactor plant based events an ACP will be established at a suitable preplanned location to provide safe, controlled and rapid access to the incident area.
+However, for reactor plant based events an ACP will be established at a suitable pre-planned location to provide safe, controlled and rapid access to the incident area.
 The initial location of the ACP will depend upon the location of the event and the prevailing environmental conditions.
 Should the need arise an alternative ACP would be available.
-The locations of the primary emergency command centres and alternatives can be found in the Site Emergency Handbook.
+The location of the primary fixed ACP and alternatives can be found in the Site Emergency Handbook.